What is Cryosurgery?

 - Cryosurgery is a type of surgery that uses extreme cold to freeze and destroy unhealthy or abnormal tissues, such as skin tumors.

-- Tumor is precisely destroyed by freezing with cryosurgery probe that is connected to either liquid nitrogen or nitrous oxide gas.
+- A tumor is precisely destroyed by freezing with cryosurgery probe that is connected to either liquid nitrogen or nitrous oxide gas.
 A small amount of healthy tissue surrounding the tumor is frozen to ensure that the tumor is completely killed.

 Benefits of Cryosurgery